-Valuation Date Value Conclusion Appraisal Premise Interest Appraised 5/3/2016 \$1,620,000 Market Value Fee Simple therefore subject to uncertainty and risk.
+Valuation Date Value Conclusion Appraisal Premise Interest Appraised 7/26/2017 \$1,910,000 Market Value Fee Simple

+The opinions, estimates, and forecasts included in this appraisal document are by their nature prospective and therefore subject to uncertainty and risk.
 Actual events and property performance may vary based on economic conditions that are subject to fluctuation with regard to lenders, interest rates, supply and demand, capitalization rates, investor motivation, and the like.
 Also, in keeping with traditional appraisal practice our conclusions and forecasts are based in part upon third party sources, discussions, meetings, and may not be in all cases from reliable sources.
 Our opinion while supported throughout this document with research and reason is based on available information at the time of preparing our opinion.
 Therefore, we are not responsible for future happenings that are not reasonably expected to occur as of the date of our analysis.